caporali/computational_laboratory/README.md

-# Computational laboratory
+# Computational Laboratory
-<p> Computational laboratory exam project at University of Pisa.
+<p> Computational Laboratory exam project at University of Pisa.
 The project regards the well-known <em>simulated annealing</em> heuristic method first from a theoretical point of view, and then two real-world applications are explored.
 The work is written completely in Italian. <p>

 Title of the project:
 <ul>